PatrickJS/cli-book/chapter-two/chapter-two.md

   ...
 }
 ```
-### Specify bin Directory
+### Specify PATH Files

-To access files from the terminal, they need to be added to the PATH. npm let's you specify this via the directories property.
-All contents of this directory will be added to the system PATH.
+To access files from the terminal, they need to be added to the PATH. npm let's you specify this via the bin property.
+This property takes a hash of commands and files to run.

 ```
 {
   ...
   "preferGlobal": "true",
-  "directories": {
-    "bin": "./bin"
+  "bin": {
+        "hello": "./bin/hello"
   },
   ...
 }
 ```

+The above will register hello to the PATH, and it will execute our `project/bin/hello` file.

 ### Final configuration